 Written by Vignir.
 Edited by Alondra.

-… And now to complete the overview.
-Let us tell you some some fun facts about the Geysir Geothermal Area
+To complete the overview, let us tell you some some fun facts about the Geysir Geothermal Area

 Geysir is so famous that its name got stuck to all other geysers in the world, at least in the English and Spanish speaking world.
 In Icelandic we have the word hverir for geysers, so only the Great Geysir has that name in Iceland.